-It builds on and retains the core principles of the 2006 Strategy, and places a renewed emphasis on the Waste Hierarchy.
-The new Strategy moves the emphasis of waste management in Northern Ireland from resource management, with landfill diversion as the key driver, to resource efficiency i.e. using resources in the most effective way while minimising the impact of their use on the environment.
+The strategy built on and retained the core principles of the previous 2006 Strategy, and placed a renewed emphasis on the Waste Hierarchy.
+The 2013 Strategy moved the emphasis of waste management in Northern Ireland from resource management, with landfill diversion as the key driver, to resource efficiency i.e. using resources in the most effective way while minimising the impact of their use on the environment.

-The Strategy highlights a number of policy and legislative proposals of which the most significant are:
+The Strategy highlighted a number of policy and legislative proposals of which the most significant were: